kodokojo/kodokojo/doc/QUICKSTART.md

 # Quickstart kodo Kojo

+This Quickstart allow you to run a Mesos cluster with Marathon and Kodo Kojo.
+It's only present to allow you to test Kodo Kojo and must not been used as a target solution for production.

 ## Requirement

 To be able to work on Kodo Kojo and quickstart it, you need to install the following tools: